One (or two) of these Hagadot should be at your Seder table

 La Hagadá con el comentario Meam Loez.
 Ediciones Hanoj Wagfal.
 Jerusalén, 1980.

-This one-of-a-kind edition was translated from Ladino into Spanish, and incorporates the commentaries of the Meam Loez, written in Ladino by Rabbi Yaakov Culi and published in 1730.
+This one-of-a-kind edition was translated from Ladino into Spanish, and incorporates the commentaries of the Meam Loez, written in Ladino by Rabbi Yaakov Huli and published in 1730, two years before his death.

 The text of the hagadah is in Hebrew.
-Numerous footnotes will help the readers understand it.
+Numerous footnotes, some several pages long, will help the readers understand it.
+This softcover edition is a welcome addition to your library and a great companion at the seder.

 © Daniel Santacruz